School Bus for Dorjee Zong Nunnery

 Dorjee Zong Nunnery is in the remote and rugged region of Zanskar in northern India.
 Founded in the 14th century, it has a long tradition and has a history of nuns reaching high levels of realization.

 Girls from the Himalayan regions of India traditionally have had little access to education.
 Nunneries like Dorjee Zong provide them with opportunity.
 This school bus and education is the key to empowerment.
-Once these nuns are old enough to decide for themselves, they can choose to take nuns vows and begin their monastic education.
+Thank you for your compassion and generosity!

 - Make a gift online at tnp.org